EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 >💡 Tip: If you’ve already been tracking ingest costs with last week’s queries, overlay this with Table + Cost ranking and you can start connecting “noise” with “dollars.”

+# 📊 What the Results Tell You

+This output answers one critical question: “What Event IDs dominate my SecurityEvent volume?”

+Common examples you’ll often see:
+- 4624 – Successful logons
+- 4625 – Failed logons
+- 4663 – Object access attempts
+- 5156 – Windows Filtering Platform traffic

+_**High frequency** alone doesn’t mean **“bad”** — but it **does** tell you where to **look next**._

 <br/><br/>

 # 👤 Query #2 — Which Accounts Are Throwing This Event ID?

-So you found the loudest Event ID.
-Now let’s see who’s generating it.
+So you found the loudest Event ID...
+The next step is attribution; let’s see who’s generating it.
 This second query takes a specific Event ID (in this example **4663**) and counts how many times each account triggered it.

 ```kql
 // Which Accounts are throwing this EventID?